ankita34359/Operating-System-Concepts-and-Practical-Exercises/Basics/Lecture-2.md

 - Complex Management: Handling multiple processes requires more sophisticated scheduling algorithms and memory management.
 - Overhead of Context Switching: Although effective, context switching adds overhead to the system, reducing overall processing speed.

+## 4. Multitasking Operating System

+### Overview
+Multitasking is an evolution of multiprogramming that allows for the simultaneous execution of multiple tasks (or processes) by rapidly switching between them.
+This switching is so fast that users perceive tasks as running concurrently.

+### Key Characteristics
+- Single CPU: Multitasking OS typically uses a single CPU to run multiple tasks.
+- Time Sharing: The system allocates small time slices to each task, ensuring they all get CPU time.
+- Context Switching: The CPU switches between tasks frequently to maintain the illusion of concurrent execution.
+- Increased Responsiveness: By allowing multiple applications to run "simultaneously," the system appears more responsive to user commands.

+### Advantages
+- Better User Experience: Multitasking enhances responsiveness, allowing users to switch between applications without delay.
+- Maximized CPU Utilization: The time-sharing approach ensures that no task monopolizes the CPU.

+### Limitations
+- Overhead of Switching: The constant context switching can introduce some performance overhead.
+- Complex Scheduling: Managing multiple tasks and ensuring fairness can become complex.